condemil/gist/README.md

 # Options

-Edit the settings file (it should open automatically the first time you use a Gist command) to specifiy either token.
+Edit the settings file (it should open automatically the first time you use a Gist command) to specify either token.

 *   `"token": ""`